-A campaign manager works hard to make sure their candidate wins an election by helping plan speeches, advertising, and media appearances.
+A campaign manager works hard to ensure their candidate wins an election by helping plan speeches, advertising, and media appearances.

-A political campaign manager is responsible for the management of a candidate’s entire campaign.
+A political campaign manager is responsible for managing a candidate’s entire campaign.

 The Role of Media Ethics in Political Campaigns